-Oxygen, which makes up about 20 percent of the air we breathe in, is an odorless, colorless, tasteless gas, that is essential for the production of energy and, therefore, to life.
+Oxygen, which makes up about 20% of the air we breathe in, is an odorless, colorless, tasteless gas that is essential for the production of energy and, therefore, to life.
 Its main source is from living green plants.
-The ambient air we inhale is absorbed by the lungs that “extracts” and filters oxygen, which then combines with hemoglobin (red pigment in blood cells).
+The ambient air we inhale is absorbed by the lungs which “extracts” and filters oxygen, which then combines with hemoglobin (red pigment in blood cells).
 The resultant oxyhemoglobin is circulated throughout the body by the pumping action of the heart to supply oxygen to the entire body.
 Some tissues in our body are more sensitive than others to oxygen deprivation.
 The brain is super-sensitive to lack of oxygen.
 It “dies” in about 3-4 minutes after oxygen delivery ceases (as in suffocation, drowning or cardiac arrest).

 What is dyslexia?